 The question is: which is the best courier route planning app for you?
 In this article, we hope to cover a list of questions that users have on this topic.
 We will discuss the importance of apps to your last-mile delivery and look at some of the key features a good software application will offer.
 We’ll also look at three of the top apps: Shiptrack, Onfleet, and Onaway, and discuss the pros and cons of each one.
-There’s no single app that’s a perfect fit for every business, but our guide will help you determine that one that’s best for your last-mile delivery needs.
+There’s no single app that’s a perfect fit for every business, but our guide will help you determine the one that’s best for your last-mile delivery needs.

 Table of Contents